* Jobs Act could get rid of “whisper” estimates

-That steady decline has investors seeing red, particularly retail investors who have complained that they did not have access to vital information that was available to big professional investors.
+With Facebook’s shares now trading more than 25 percent below their May 18 offering price, retail investors have complained that they did not have access to vital information that was available to big professional investors.

 Lead underwriter Morgan Stanley has insisted that limited disclosure of forecasts, far from breaking any rules, was standard procedure for an IPO and in compliance with all applicable regulations.
 Rules designed to protect investors prohibit underwriters from publishing research on pre-public companies, while allowing verbal communication of such information.

 That interpretation of the law and its ability to change research practices remains to be seen.
 The JOBS Act allows companies to communicate orally and in writing with investors before they file for an IPO.
 It also allows analysts employed by the underwriting banks to communicate more broadly with investors through written research reports before IPOs.